 Beaches, Beaches, Beaches

 If you drive along the 101 Highway from L.A. to San Diego, you’ll see nothing but white sandy beaches, palm trees, and the Pacific Ocean for miles.
 It’s a road where driving is a pleasure, and it’s better to be a passenger so you can enjoy the views.
-It’s great entertainment to watch the surfers, join them, or stroll one of the many piers and boardwalks.
+Watching the surfers, joining them, or strolling one of the many piers and boardwalks is great entertainment.

-The list of great beaches could go for a mile itself, so I won’t belabor it only to say, stop at the ones that look interesting.
-Some, like Laguna Beach, are busier, those closer to San Diego are rockier but also have more surfers, and those in the middle, well, maybe they’re just right.
+The list of great beaches could go on for a mile, so I won’t belabor it; stop at the interesting ones.
+Some, like Laguna Beach, are busier.
+Beaches closer to San Diego are rockier but also have more surfers.
+Those in the middle—well, maybe they’re just right.

 Read other stories about California here.